Chris Robbins, Founder & Chief Meteorologist

-Chris Robbins possesses significant skill at forecasting all mesoscale and synoptic-scale systems, including heavy rain events, mesoscale convective systems, winter storms, Arctic airmass intrusion, freezing rain, Appalachian cold-air damming, and rare meteorological events.
+Chris has been a professional meteorologist for nearly two decades.
+His formal education includes a bachelor’s degree (B.S.) and master’s degree (M.S.) in atmospheric science/meteorology from the University of Oklahoma’s School of Meteorology, along with a minor in mathematics.
+He is the founder of iWeatherNet LLC.
+Chris Robbins possesses significant skill at forecasting all mesoscale and synoptic-scale systems, including heavy rain events, severe convection and mesoscale convective systems, winter storms, Arctic airmass intrusion, freezing rain, Appalachian cold-air damming, and rare meteorological events.
 He specializes in winter storm dynamics and prediction.
 His primary forecast and consulting regions are the Southern Plains and the Southeast, including both the Dallas/Fort Worth Metroplex and the Atlanta metro.
-Read More...
+Read More…

 Jeff Haby, Meteorologist